Landing at Scarlet Beach: Advance on Finschhafen

 The advance on Finschhafen continued on 26 September.
 Since the Salankaua Plantation was still reported to be heavily defended, Windeyer attempted to force the defenders to withdraw.
 He started with attacks on two hills to the south west of the plantation.
 B and D Companies of the 2/15th Infantry Battalion attacked what came to be called Snell's Hill.
 It was captured in hand-to-hand combat using bayonets.
 The Australians captured three 13 mm heavy machine guns and seven light machine guns, and buried the bodies of 52 dead Japanese defenders.
 The other feature, which came to be called Starvation Hill, was taken by C Company.
 However, their capture did not prompt the Japanese to leave the Salankaua Plantation.

-Windeyer realised that he needed to capture Kakakog Ridge.
+Windeyer realised he needed to capture Kakakog Ridge.
 Torrential rain was falling, making it difficult to resupply the forward positions, particularly Starvation Hill.
 On 1 October eight Douglas A-20 Havoc bombers of the US 89th Bombardment Squadron attacked the Japanese positions in the Salankaua Plantation and Kakakog Ridge area at 10:35, followed by ten Vultee Vengeance dive bombers of No. 24 Squadron RAAF.
 This was followed by twenty 25-pounders of the 2/12th Field Regiment firing 30 rounds per gun.